 Read this: The best VR headsets

 The real cash cow for Oculus is that Facebook went and bought it for $400 million in real money and $1.6 billion in stock.
 Go on, say it again – one point six billion.
+In early 2017, times have changed again with Palmer Luckey departing the company, leaving the future of Oculus in Mark Zuckerberg's hands.

 7. Skully AR-1 ($2,444,926)